CIS120 Linux Fundamentals by Scott Shaper

 Relative Paths

 These are based on your current location.
-For example, if you're in your home directory:
+For example, from ~/playground/chapter2 with a documents folder:

 Important note about relative paths in symbolic links: